finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-Note that the `sub` SHOULD be a UUID that does NOT need to match the name requested by the Desktop Agent.
+Note that the `sub` SHOULD be a GUID that does NOT need to match the name requested by the Desktop Agent.
 It will be used to identify the keypair that should be used to validate the JWT token.
 Further, multiple Desktop Agent's MAY share the same keys for authentication and hence the same `sub`, but they will be assigned different names for routing purposes by the DAB.
 If an agent disconnects from the bridge and later re-connects it MAY request and be assigned the same name it connected with before.

 ### Step 4.
 Auth Confirmation and Name Assignment